brozena/brozena.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD candidate at [Penn State University](https://ist.psu.edu/prospective/graduate/phd-informatics) in the [Wellbeing and Health Innovation Lab](https://whilab.org) advised by [Dr Saeed Abdullah](https://saeedabdullah.com). **I'm interested in technical HCI for mental health**.
+I am a PhD candidate at [Penn State University](https://ist.psu.edu/prospective/graduate/phd-informatics) in the [Wellbeing and Health Innovation Lab](https://whilab.org) advised by [Dr Saeed Abdullah](https://saeedabdullah.com). **I'm interested in technical human-computer interaction for mental health**.

-My research centers on understanding how open banking technologies can **help with the unique financial challenges faced by those living with bipolar disorder**.
-I'm working towards (1) creating novel assessments of financial data that model distinct changes to mood and spending behaviors, and (2) designing collaborative, timely interventions that support long-term financial wellbeing across all phases of this illness.
+My research focuses on how open banking technologies might **help with the unique financial challenges faced by those living with bipolar disorder**.
 My work is currently supported by the National Science Foundation via the Graduate Research Fellowship Program.

 <span data-nosnippet>I am a long-time advocate for mental health issues and am open about my lived experience with bipolar disorder.
 I founded Penn State's [Active Minds](https://www.activeminds.org) chapter back in 2010.
 If this sort of thing interests you, **you may want to check out my essay [Nobody Falls Halfway](/nobody-falls-halfway/)**.</span>